Josh Rojas Preview, Player Props: Mariners vs. Royals

 Josh Rojas At The Plate

-- He has hit a long ball in one of 66 games, and in 0.4% of his plate appearances.

-- Rojas has driven in a run in 21 games this season (31.8%), including seven games with more than one RBI (10.6%).
-He has also driven home three or more of his team's runs in two contests.
+- Rojas has driven in a run in 21 games this year (31.3%), including seven games with more than one RBI (10.4%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.